mstritt/image-provider-omero/readme.md

 Works with Omero 5.2.x (and probably with 5.1.x).
 For other Omero versions please change dependencies in build.gradle.

+### Updates:
+- Now works with all groups, not just default group

 ####TODO:
 - getRawDataFileUrl(): auto login / session handling (so far one has to login via webinterface first)
 - getRawDataFileUrl(): resolution level  (but only user for Android Downloader)